katitaylor/ticTacToe/README.md

 * User will open page to see a play board - grid divided into nine sections.
 User will have "player one" and "player two" pieces available.
 * User will be able to select any block on the game board.
-* each user will make three selections
+* each user will make three selections :: completed thurs., 12/17
 * If three adjoining grid sections have been selected an alert "winner!" will appear.

 actions: